madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 The termination argument is pretty simple.
 Immediate consequence function is _monotone_ that is the facts it produces encompasses the facts it starts with.
 Further, the number of facts that can be produced is _bounded_ if we start with a finite database.
-Our initial set of facts used to kickstart `solve` is empty.
+Our initial set of facts used to kick-start `solve` is empty.
 Hence, as long as our program is finite, we have finite number of facts.[^infinite-programs] As an upper bound, if we have $N$ constants throughout the program, then for each relation of arity $k$, we can have at most